 - Stifle the bragging.
 When you approach the former class president or head of the debate team, it is perfectly fine to mention what you currently do for a living.
 However, you don't need to brag about the fact that you can afford a mansion and a vacation home on the Mediterranean, with household staff to run both places.
 That serves no purpose other than to make the other person miserable or make you look like a windbag.

 - Dress well.
 Dress appropriately for the occasion.
-There is nothing wrong with wearing a designer dress or a custom tailored suit, but you don't need to brag about it.
+There is nothing wrong with wearing a designer dress or a custom tailored suit, but you don't need to make a big deal of it.
 By the same token, if all you can afford is something from the thrift store, make sure it is clean and there are no rips or holes.
 No one needs to know the origin of your outfit or how much it costs.

 - Limit alcohol consumption.
 Don't drink too much, or you might say or do something you'll later regret.
 You will also leave an impression that will last until the next reunion.